Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Introduction

-Recent developments in the experimental field aim to integrate such workflows in automated, closed-loop discovery cycles, e.g. by using robotic platforms with integrated algorithms for data analysis and hypothesis generation~\cite{doi:10.1126/science.1165620}.
+Recent developments in the experimental field aim to integrate such workflows in automated, closed-loop discovery cycles, e.g. by using robotic platforms with integrated algorithms for data analysis and hypothesis generation~\cite{King2009,Kraus2024}.
 It is envisaged that such platforms will enable fully autonomous research systems for materials discovery~\cite{burger2020mobile,kusne2020fly,Seifrid2022}.
 Fully automated robotics platforms may be used in certain cases, however, it will be a long way to integrate several, especially high-quality in-depth characterization techniques (e.g. transmission electron microscopy, atom-probe tomography), and retrofitting existing equipment.
 Nevertheless, it is possible and useful to create an integration of synthesis-characterization-evaluation cycles at the data level to unlock synergy effects between multiple data sources and to create partially (offline) autonomous research systems.
 Ideally, computational and human resources should work collaboratively in such environments~\cite{Maffettone2021}.
-The main difference between these systems and our approach, however, is the direct integration of simulations in the same framework as experimental measurements to benefit from all accessible knowledge to accelerate the materials discovery cycle.
+The main difference between these systems and our approach, however, is the direct integration of simulations as well as latent knowledge from literature in the same framework as experimental measurements to benefit from all accessible knowledge to accelerate the materials discovery cycle.

-Our demonstrator first and foremost shows that it is possible to include an experimental workflow in pyiron.
-We demonstrate a useful acceleration of property measurement and benefit from the already-implemented data storage solution.
-This is a step towards on-line data fusion from experiments and simulations with the potential to markedly accelerate materials discovery cycles.
-The bigger picture is that an IDE such as pyiron has the potential to become an integrated platform for materials science with access to data from simulations and experiments and computer-assisted data analyses.
+Our demonstrator first and foremost shows that it is possible to include an experimental interface in pyiron and run a pre-defined workflow.
+We further demonstrate that already existing data inside pyiron from density functional theory (DFT) simulations and text mining used as priors can be used to accelerate the active learning characterization loop.
+This represents a step towards on-line data fusion from experiments, simulations and latent knowledge from literature with the potential to markedly accelerate materials discovery cycles.
+The bigger picture is that IDEs such as pyiron have the potential to become integrated platforms for materials science with access to data from simulations and experiments and algorithm-assisted data analyses.